Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: Only to make conversation.

 SCOTT LANG: Alright.
 So... five years ago, right before Thanos, I was in a place called the Quantum Realm.
 The Quantum Realm is like its own microscopic universe.
 To get in there, you have to be incredibly small.
 Hope, she's my...
 She was my... [struggling to not tell the entire truth about their relationship] She was supposed to pull me out.
-And then Thanos happened, and I got stuck in th
+And then Thanos happened, and I got stuck in the